 CentroNía is grateful to the panel of volunteer judges: Patrilie Hernandez, Management Analyst Healthy Tots Act Division of Health and Wellness at OSSE, Aris and Raymond Compres owners of local restaurant Los Hermanos, Susan Reddish CentroNía staff, and Carmen Benitez, CentroNía mother and cook.
 Judges had a hard time deciding the winner as all dishes were exquisite; however, Marilin’s arroz con pollo en salsa blanca won the top prize and took home a $75 gift card.
 CentroNía’s early learners and staff will soon be able to try Marilin’s winning dish when it’s featured on CentroNía’s menu with adaptations to meet nutrition requirements.

-Everyone who participated received a $25 voucher for the farmers market that each participant received.
+Everyone who participated received a $25 voucher for the farmers market.
 Raffle tickets were also given to attendees and ten lucky guests were selected to win a nutrition-focused children’s book.
 Huge thanks to all participants, judges and attendees for making this event a great success.
 We hope to see you all next year!